Applications must be received on or before Friday, August 26th.

 (Resident Artists of San Francisco Opera)

 Each year singers and pianists are chosen from the Merola Opera Program to join the prestigious Adler Fellowship Program.
-The Adler program gives 10-12 young artists a year a performance-oriented experience, providing individualized and advanced training.
-Adler Fellow pianists will be considered for music staff positions in San Francisco Opera’s season, as well as performing in Opera Center programs and activities.
-The Adler Fellowship is a renewable yearlong residency and is a salaried position with benefits.
+The Adler program gives 10-12 young artists a year a performance-oriented experience, providing individualized, holistic and advanced training.
+Adler Fellows are engaged for roles in San Francisco Opera’s season, as well as performing in Opera Center programs and activities.
+The Adler Fellowship is a renewable yearlong residency and is a salaried position with full benefits.

-San Francisco Opera Center may engage Merola singers and pianists for a debut recital to take place in the spring of 2023 at a San Francisco venue.
+San Francisco Opera Center may engage Merola singers for a debut recital to take place in the winter or spring of 2024 in San Francisco.
 These recitals have been endowed in perpetuity by the generosity of celebrated Bay Area singer, scholar, and teacher James Schwabacher.
-Merola participants interested in being considered for a Schwabacher Debut Recital will have the opportunity to audition during the summer program.

 No application fee is required.